 What’s your real name?

 The deep answer is that you can be your real self without using your “real” name.
-There are two main reasons I write under an alias though.
+There are three main reasons I write under an alias though.

 One, an actress has the same name as me and I suspect she’d like to separate her work from me as much as vice versa.

-For the same reason, I don’t plan to put my face about the blog either, but let’s just say I think Holland Roden is my doppelganger.
+For the same reason, I don’t plan to put my face about the blog either, but let’s just say I’m told Holland Roden is my doppelganger.
 Also: I don’t eat people, and food on the blog will be mostly plant-based.

 Become A Fellow Bear!